propagating/neoquest-helper/README.md

  - skip start and end battle pages, except on a "new level" page.

 Trainer will (not in battle):
- - move left and right until you tell it to stop;
+ - move left and right until termination;
- - switch to hunting when turned on;
+ - switch to hunting and ask what level to train to when turned on;
+ - turn off when level specified is reached;
  - switch to sneaking when turned off.